 Christine is Head of Profession for Project Controls in Nuclear for Wood, a global engineering company employing some 60,000 staff.
 She has significant international experience, having spent parts of her career in Japan, South Africa, Paris and Dubai and worked on a number of worldwide – often multi-billion pound – projects.

 Christine is an expert in cost management, change management, planning, estimating and risk and opportunity management.
 Alongside her role at Wood, she is an Engineering and Construction Industry Training Board (ECITB) accredited trainer and assessor for NVQs and a Director for the Association of Cost Engineers (ACostE), having gained her Fellowship there in 2018.

 Professor Philip Powell

-Philip is Executive Dean, Pro Vice-Master (Enterprise and Innovation), and Professor of Management at Birkbeck, University of London.
+Philip is currently Dean of the Faculty of Business, Law and Politics at the University of Hull.
+He was previously Executive Dean, Pro Vice-Master (Enterprise and Innovation) and Professor of Management at Birkbeck, University of London.
 His extensive research into information systems, management, operations and higher education management has led to more than 350 published outputs.

 HR Director, Ward Security